ohrie/radschnellwege/README.md

     "pilot_study": "", // [optional] Link to PDF
     "length": "104.0", // in kilometer
-    "finished": "2024", // [optional] Year of finishing or expected finishing "copyright": "OpenStreetMap" // [optional] If map data from other source }
+    "finished": "2024", // [optional] Year of finishing or expected finishing "cost": "", // [optional] Only if information exists "copyright": "OpenStreetMap" // [optional] If map data from other source }
 ```